UNDP South Africa: Gender equality & HIV

-The silence around the abuse of women and girls is finally breaking.
-UNDP is committed to ensuring that gender is integrated into every aspect of its work, thereby contributing to a just and equal world, and that the Country Office achieves a Gold in the next round of the Gender Seal.
-To this end, the Country Office has put together a Gender Focal Team (GFT) to play a critical role in overseeing the development and implementation of the Country Office Gender Equality Strategy and Action Plan, as well as the Gender Seal Certification process.
+The Country Office has put together a Gender Focal Team (GFT) to play a critical role in overseeing the development and implementation of the Country Office Gender Equality Strategy and Action Plan, as well as the Gender Seal Certification process.

 Accelerator Labs

-Innovation is at the core of UNDP.
 In 2020, the Country Office launched the Accelerator Lab (AccLab) as part of the global network, which was assigned the role of being the integrator of the Sustainable Development Goals (SDGs).
 UNDP aims to use innovation as one of its pillars to eradicate poverty, address inequality and reorient current unsuitable development trajectories.
-Finally, the AccLabs have been engaged in several innovative projects, which are outlined in this report under the section Innovation.
+Finally, AccLabs has been engaged in several innovative projects, which are outlined in this report under the section Innovation.

-South South Cooperation
+South-South Cooperation

 Support to South Africa’s Regional and Global Engagement aims to support South Africa’s role in the region and globally to promote South-South cooperation and raise Africa’s voice on development issues in the United Nations and other multilateral measures.

 Knowledge products

-The country office releases several knowledge products which are split between reports that helps the country office's programme implementation strategy as well as research reports that aims to assist government in policy development and implementation.
+The country office releases several knowledge products which are split between reports that help the country office's programme implementation strategy as well as research reports that aim to assist the government in policy development and implementation.